microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![](TargetSdk.png)

-    Then press Ok.
+    Then press OK.
-6. You will se a new project inside your Visual Studio solution, which looks and feel will resemble the one of a Universal Windows Platform project:
+6. You will se a new project inside your Visual Studio solution, which structure will resemble the one of a Universal Windows Platform project:

     ![](WAPdetails.png)